amo-susi/racket-camera/README.md

 (single-capture 0)
 ;=> image

-; Single shot capture on device 1 as width 1920 height and height 1080.
+; Single shot capture on device 1 as width 1920 and height 1080.
 (single-capture 1 #:width 1920 #:height 1080)
 ;=> image